Fitness Model Dolly Castro Spills Out Of A Plunging Romper That Can Barely Contain Her Busty Backside

 “Caption always on point too queen,” one other social media user chimed in.

-On Wednesday, the model also posted a post-workout photo in which she gives away one of her diet secrets to her followers.
-In the snap, Dolly poses in a leopard-print sports bra and tiny, black booty shorts that leave plenty of her chiseled abdomen on display.
+On Wednesday, the model also posted a post-workout photo in which she gave away one of her diet secrets to her followers.
+In the snap, Dolly posed in a leopard-print sports bra and tiny, black booty shorts, which left plenty of her chiseled abdomen on display.

 View this post on Instagram